shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The **LEFT** and **RIGHT** arrow keys will change the individual items in the menu system where they are changeable.

-The **BLUE** button on the side of the radio, known as SK2, is used as a “**Function**”.
+The **BLUE** button on the side of the radio, known as SK2, is used as a “**Function**” key.
 Various features are accessed by holding the “function” key when pressing a button on the keypad.

 Press the **ORANGE** button to access the quick menu from the standby screen.